mboorj/mboorj/README.md

 :school: I'm a freshman computer science major at Reed College

-🌱 I’m currently learning Python, HTML, and Git
+🌱 I’m currently learning Python and Ruby

 :hammer: I'm currently working on a text adventure game and Advent of Code